This week, we asked our Patch Facebook followers what were some of their favorite area pumpkin patches.

 Dave's Pumpkins, 9122 Algonquin Road, Huntley

 Dave's is open daily 7 a.m. to 9 p.m. and all pumpkins — no matter the size — are $5 a piece.
-Dave's offers a "fun for all age" haunted hayride from 1 to 4 p.m. on Saturday and Sunday only through Oct.
-28. Cost is $2 for adults and $1 for children 12 years and younger.
+On Sunday afternoons, Dave's offers a "slightly haunted, but not too scary" hayride for all ages from 1 to 4 p.m.
+Cost is $2 for adults and $1 for children 12 years and younger.
 A mini corn maze for smaller children is also set up at Dave's at no charge.
-Only cash or checks are accepted for payment.
+Also available for sale at Dave's: pie pumpkins, gourds, corn shocks, straw bales, mini-bales, acorn squash, butternut squash and more.

 Goebbert’s Pumpkin Patch, 42W813 Reinking Road, Hampshire